Voice Messages

 No router, or router cannot reply

 Audio still works when the router is absent.
-In that case, agents handle the normalized audio directly using the same mention, thread, and permission rules as normal text messages.
+In that case, agents and teams handle the normalized audio directly using the same mention, thread, and permission rules as normal text messages.
 The same direct handling also applies when the router is present but is not allowed to reply to the original sender.
 In these cases, there is no visible router echo because the router does not handle the event.
-If multiple eligible agents remain and the audio does not already target one of them, there is no automatic handoff until the user mentions an agent.
+If multiple eligible responders remain and the audio does not already target one of them, there is no automatic handoff until the user mentions an agent or team.

 Visibility rule

-A visible router message appears only when the router must disambiguate between multiple eligible responders.
+The router handoff message appears only when the router must disambiguate between multiple eligible responders.

-If the responder is already clear from room shape, thread context, or explicit targeting, the chosen agent replies directly without an extra router message.
+If the responder is already clear from room shape, thread context, or explicit targeting, the chosen agent or team replies directly to the original audio event.

 Attachment access